microsoft/code-with-engineering-playbook/docs/code-reviews/recipes/javascript-and-typescript.md

 ### eslint

-Per guidance outlined in [Palantir's 2019 TSLint roadmap](https://medium.com/palantir/tslint-in-2019-1a144c2317a9), TypeScript code should be linted with [ESLint](https://github.com/eslint/eslint).
-Resources for linting TypeScript code with ESLint can be found in the [typescript-eslint](https://github.com/typescript-eslint/typescript-eslint) repository.
+Per guidance outlined in [Palantir's 2019 TSLint road map](https://medium.com/palantir/tslint-in-2019-1a144c2317a9), TypeScript code should be linted with [ESLint](https://github.com/eslint/eslint).
+See the [typescript-eslint](https://typescript-eslint.io/) documentation for more information around linting TypeScript code with ESLint.

 To [install and configure linting with ESLint](https://github.com/typescript-eslint/typescript-eslint/tree/master/docs/getting-started/linting), install the following packages as dev-dependencies: